Eliasin/garagepi/README.md

 `sudo chmod 777 /var/run/sdp`

-Note: This will have to be run every time the pi restarts, so you may want to put it in [rc.local](https://www.raspberrypi.org/documentation/linux/usage/rc-local.md)
+Note: This will have to be run every time the pi restarts, so you may want to put it in [rc.local](https://www.raspberrypi.org/documentation/linux/usage/rc-local.md).

+## Use
+`python3 garagepi.py [keyfile]`

+Garagepi listens on a bluetooth RFCOMM socket for incoming connections.
+Once a connection has been established, it verifies that the client is in possession of one of the keys listed in the **keyfile** which is by default `keyfile.txt`.

+## Wiring
+Garagepi is intended to be used for opening garage doors that are controlled by simply completing a circuit, though it could be used for anything that requires the quick toggling of a relay remotely.

+On any garage door opened like this there should be two connection points on the back for wires to be connected.
+Simply wire one of these points to each point on the relay channel 1, one to the middle and one to the normally closed point.